Skip to main content

 ROI Analysis

-Summit Christian College's in-state tuition is $8,278.
+Summit Christian College's tuition cost is $8,278.
 The college reports zero dollars in earnings one, five, and ten years after graduation.
 The median debt for graduates is zero dollars.
 The college reports that zero percent of students receive financial aid.

 The college's data indicates that graduates have a zero-dollar debt-to-income ratio.
-The break-even timeline for tuition cost versus earnings cannot be calculated because the college reports zero dollars in earnings.
+The break-even timeline, based on the provided data, is not calculable because the earnings data is zero.

 Generated from College Scorecard & IPEDS data